abdur-cader/surge-classifier/README.md

 ## Overview

-This project is an extension of [Surge Predictor](https://github.com/abdur-cader/surge-predictor) — designed for deployment using Docker, MLflow, FastAPI and Render.
+This project is a *semi-*\extension of [Surge Predictor](https://github.com/abdur-cader/surge-predictor) — designed for deployment using Docker, MLflow, FastAPI and Render.

 ## Features Used for Prediction
 _With example row_